Game Support and Live Operations Services

 • feature_unlocked

-This data shows where players drop off, which content isn't working, and where to invest in the next update.
+This data shows where the audience drops off, which content underperforms, and where to invest next update efforts.

-For projects in active support, we follow a structured rhythm: weekly metric reports, two-week sprints for content updates, on-call engineer for critical bugs with 24-hour SLA.
-All changes go through a staging environment before production deployment—this applies to both Remote Config and code changes.
+For projects on support, we use a dedicated rhythm: weekly metric reports, 2-week sprints for content updates, an on-call engineer for critical bugs with SLA up to 24 hours.
+All changes pass through a staging environment before deploying to production — both Remote Config and code changes.